Family-friendly activities in Newark

 Infirmary Mound Park

 Traveling with your dog?
 Infirmary Mound Park offers a 4-acre off-leash dog park!
 Infirmary Mound Park is also home to 7-miles of horseback riding, hiking, and mountain biking trails.
 Our favorite family-friendly trail is the Fairy Trail – open from May to September.
+Our kids also like the updated playground.
+It’s a fun place to take your travel Blackstone and have a picnic while the kids play.

 Visit this enchanted fairy trail in Granville, Ohio